elfi-dev/elfi/docs/usage/implementing-methods.rst

 the acquisition function replace values coming from the prior in the Bayesian optimization phase.

-The `ParameterInference`_ instance also the following helper classes:
+The `ParameterInference`_ instance has also the following helper classes:

 ``BatchHandler``
 ................